 Response: As mentioned above, the Property is well-situated for regional access while also taking advantage of transit opportunities and promoting walkability.
-The Osborn implements a range of

-General Plan goals including the integration of new high-quality, vibrant architecture, and context appropriate site planning, creating a pedestrian presence with ground level activity and shade through landscaping.
-The development also provides senior residential housing options within the Old Town mixed-use context, thereby reducing trip generation.
+1st Street Townhomes implements a range of General Plan goals including the integration of new high-quality, vibrant architecture, and context appropriate site planning, creating a pedestrian presence with ground level activity and shade through covered walkways and landscaping.
+The townhomes also provides housing options within the Old Town mixed-use context, thereby reducing trip generation.
 A traffic report is provided with the zoning submittal.